 Disable RuntimeBroker using Windows Registry

-RuntimeBroker is a Windows process, which is supposed to help you manage permissions of the Windows Store apps.
-Ideally, it should not take up a lot of memory or CPU resources but faulty apps results in the process using GBs of memory, thus causing performance issues.
-Disable RuntimeBroker can help a lot to fix High CPU, Memory, Hard Disk Usages On windows 10
+RuntimeBroker is a Windows process, which is supposed to help you manage the permissions of the Windows Store apps.
+Ideally, it should not take up a lot of memory or CPU resources but faulty apps result in the process using GBs of memory, thus causing performance issues.
+Disable RuntimeBroker can help a lot to fix High CPU, Memory, and Hard Disk Usages On windows 10

-Here How To disable RuntimeBroker using Windows Registry
+Here is How To disable RuntimeBroker using Windows Registry

-Note: The value 2 means automatic start up, 3 means manual, while 4 means disabled.
+Note: The value 2 means automatic startup, 3 means manual, and 4 means are disabled.

-• Once done, reboot your PC for the changes to take effect.
-After which, you will see that there’s no process dubbed RuntimeBroker.
+Once done, reboot your PC for the changes to take effect.